annaesvensson/yellow-update/README.md

 The log file can be found in file `system/extensions/yellow-website.log`.

+## Acknowledgements

+This extension uses [curl](https://github.com/curl/curl) by Daniel Stenberg.
+Thank you for the useful library.

 ## Installation

 [Download extension](https://github.com/annaesvensson/yellow-update/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](#how-to-add-extensions).